 Soft and chewy on the inside, crisp and sugary on the outside, these vegan chai sugar cookies are about to become your go-to holiday dessert!
-They're easily made in one bowl and are perfect treat for a cozy night in or to bring to your next gathering.
+They're easily made in one bowl and are the perfect treat for a cozy night in or to bring to your next gathering.

 As we all know, everything Taylor Swift does is iconic.
 So I was so excited to hear she makes chai cookies for all her listening parties!
 You can now feel like you're hanging out with her with this vegan version.